 - 1 tsp ground turmeric

-- 1–3 tsp (or more!) hot chilli powder, to taste – Adding more or less will vary the hotness
+- 1–3 tsp (or more!) hot chili powder, to taste – Adding more or less will vary the hotness

 - 6–8 curry leaves